nerfsunny/MAL-Lists/2025/awc/awc_item_10.md

 ## ABOUT ME

-This list contains a list of anime eligible for the following challenge item, as of November 23, 2025:
+This list contains a list of anime eligible for the following challenge item, as of December 11, 2025:

 (10) Watch an anime a 2025 AWC participant has listed in their '[MAL Score vs Anime Score]'(https://i.imgur.com/PUBpGRc.png)' profile statistics and provide a screenshot